VALERIE ELIOT SMITH

 I have lived with the complex, disabling, multi-systemic, neuro-immune disease myalgic encephalomyelitis or “ME” (also known unhelpfully, and incorrectly, as “chronic fatigue syndrome” or “CFS”) since 1981.
 I continued to work, study and practise as a lawyer (general common law – mostly crime) until 2000 when I was further disabled by additional health problems.
 I have been unable to work in any formal capacity since then.

-I began training as a psychotherapist from 2001-2 but became too ill to complete the full 4-year course.
+I completed the first year of training as a psychotherapist in 2002 but became too ill to continue the full 4-year course.
 I am a Visiting Scholar at the Centre for Commercial Law Studies at Queen Mary, University of London, in order to extend my academic background.
 However, I am unable to complete any further formal qualifications as I am too ill to fulfill the research, writing and teaching requirements.
-I continue my research and advocacy work on behalf of ME patients as and when I can.
+I continue my research and advocacy work on behalf of ME patients as and when I can (but see my last post PAUSE-REVIEW-REFLECT; towards a bigger picture? [revised version]).

 I originally started this blog in order to publish my work on the so-called “Secret Files on ME“.
 Since then, after an initial hiatus, I have developed it into something much broader; because of my health, I am not able to post nearly as often as I would like.